How to Meet Demand on Black Friday

 Rackbeat is the platform that can help you automate many of the processes outlined above.
 When, for example, an order is placed on your webshop, it is automatically created in Rackbeat, fully equipped with an order number, product list, customer information, and profit margins.

 In short: You’re doing a lot less of the heavy lifting, compared to, for example, operating your stock levels in an excel spreadsheet.

-If the warehouse is the beating heart, the accounting system is the brains that give you an overview of the moneyflow.
+If the warehouse is the heart, the accounting system is the brain that give you an overview of the moneyflow.
 There are lots of accounting systems out there, and it can be a good idea to research exactly which system that fits your business’ needs.
-They vary greatly in functionality and pricing, and therefore it is difficult to provide a concrete recommendation, as functionality and price needs to match the business’ existing IT setup.
+They vary greatly in functionality and pricing, and therefore it is difficult to provide a concrete recommendation, as the functionality and price need to match the business’ existing IT setup.

 We do, however, integrate with the most commonly used accounting software, including e-conomic, Dinero, and Billy.